fhalde/fauxspark/README.md

 - Second batch: 4 tasks run in 1s
 - Final batch: 2 tasks run in 1s

-This adds up to a total runtime of 3s.

 To understand utilization, we first need to define it.
 In the simulator, utilization is defined as:
 > Σ task.runtime / Σ executor.uptime * executor.cores